mbutler808/macroevolution2024/exam_3.md

 Also remember to avoid a checklist style.
 Instead try to write a holistic answer with a thesis (i.e., your position on the question).
 The prompts are intended to guide you to a complete answer.
 Cover as much as you can in a cohesive answer.

-You may hand-write or type your answers.
 Please answer three of the four questions.
 I can't wait to read your answers!
 Best of luck, brilliant young evolutionary biologists.

 ### Questions